manyashrivastava/ConnectHive/README.md

 ## Introduction

-Welcome to ConnectiveHive, an innovative e-commerce platform designed to provide a seamless and enjoyable online shopping experience.
-Crafted with precision using HTML, CSS, and JavaScript, ConnectiveHive brings a wide array of aesthetic food clothing items to your fingertips.
+Welcome to ConnectHive, an innovative e-commerce platform designed to provide a seamless and enjoyable online shopping experience.
+Crafted with precision using HTML, CSS, and JavaScript, ConnectHive brings a wide array of aesthetic food clothing items to your fingertips.
 Our website is designed to be user-friendly and highly responsive, ensuring that users can browse and purchase food items with ease, regardless of the device they are using.

-ConnectiveHive is more than just an online store; it's a complete shopping experience that combines aesthetic foods, functionality, and performance.
+ConnectHive is more than just an online store; it's a complete shopping experience that combines aesthetic foods, functionality, and performance.
 Our goal is to offer a smooth and intuitive interface that enhances the overall shopping experience for our customers.

 ## Features